10 Facts About The Eastern Hognose Snake

 Source: iNaturalist user evangrimes – CC BY 4.0

 The eastern hognose snake (Heterodon platirhinos) is a harmless species that inhabits over 30 US states, plus southern Canada near Ontario.
 They have an extremely mild venom, and mainly inhabit areas of sandy soils which are easy to burrow in.
 Woodlands, spacious forests, beaches by lakes covered with woody debris, and sandy grasslands are their favourites, while they avoid agricultural land with a burning passion.
-This is the easterly form of the western hognose snake (Heterodon nasicus) and they also coexist with the rarer southern hognose snake (Heterodon simus), found in Florida and Georgia.
+This is the easterly cousin of the western hognose snake (Heterodon nasicus) and they also coexist with the rarer southern hognose snake (Heterodon simus), found in Florida and Georgia.

 Eastern hognose snakes have one speciality: they’re the top death-faking snake of all 3900 species on Earth.
 This species has no real way to defend itself, against humans, birds, or wild turkeys (a common predator).
 So instead, they use spectacular acting skills and writhe on their back, flip over, loll out their tongue, and go completely still.
 They focus every ounce of concentration into convincing people they’re dead, until the predator they fear leaves the vicinity in disappointment.